 Diana, Princess of Wales died on Sunday, 31 August 1997 following a car crash in Paris.
 There was widespread public mourning at the death of this popular figure, culminating with her funeral at Westminster Abbey on Saturday, 6 September 1997.

 Even after her death, the Princess's work lives on in the form of commemorative charities and projects set up to help those in need.

 'History of the Monarchy'

 When Lady Diana Spencer accepted the engagement proposal, a selection of engagement rings was presented for her consideration by Garrard Jewellers.
-From a list of gemstones, Diana choose an 18 carat oval BLUE SAPPHIRE Engagement Ring.
-The accepted "norm" that Diamonds are the "proper" engagement stone was a result of DeBeers ingenious marketing.
-What!?
+From a list of gemstones, Diana chooses an 18-carat oval BLUE SAPPHIRE Engagement Ring.
+Contrary to the accepted standard of Diamondsbeing the "proper" engagement stone, mainly as a result of DeBeer's ingenious marketing.

 The Sapphire in Lady Diana's engagement ring weighed approximately 7-9 carats and was surrounded by 14 small diamonds in an elegant cluster setting.

 Unlike many famous engagement rings, when the public must hypothesize over the ring's price and jewelers are sworn to secrecy, the public knew the cost of Princess Diana’s engagement ring.
 It was chosen from the regular Garrard catalog and therefore could be purchased by anyone, for the price of 28,000 British pounds, or the equivalent of $65,000 (at 1981 exchange rates).

 Prince William offered his fiancée Kate Middleton, the engagement ring of his mother Diana, Princess of Wales on November 17th, 2010.
 Britain's Prince William and Kate Middleton were married on Friday, April 29, 2011, at Westminster Abbey in London.

 'Princess Diana's Engagement Ring'